fastfetch-cli/fastfetch-wiki/Modules-Gamepad.md

   yields nothing.
 (Tracked as an open item in the project's `bug.md`.)
 - **On Windows a fully drained Switch Pro reports 1%.** The Switch path maps a battery level of `0` to `1` on purpose, because `0` would otherwise mean "unknown" and the number would disappear.
+- **On macOS the battery comes from GameController, not from the HID report.** The two views of a controller cannot be joined — see the macOS implementation section — so the framework's own devices are appended as *whole* entries and the HID pass skips them.
+A controller the framework does not claim therefore reports no battery, even though its HID report may well carry one: only Apple's allow list, the 37 vendor/product pairs in `AppleGameControllerPersonality.kext`, and HID devices that "look like an MFi gamepad" are claimed.
+A controller that is claimed but whose driver implements no battery service still reports nothing.
+- **On macOS the battery may be missing entirely for a command line run.** `[GCController controllers]` is filled by the private `_GCControllerManager` when it is told the application became active, which a CLI process never tells it.
+Measured on this machine: the array is empty at process start, stays empty through 20 ms of unrelated work *without pumping the run loop*, and only fills once the run loop is pumped (~10.7 ms).
+The module pumps for it explicitly, in a loop bounded by 50 ms, but only once `+[GCController supportsHIDDevice:]` has confirmed the framework claims a connected device — so the wait is never entered on a machine with no pad, or with one Apple does not claim.
+  If the array is still empty after that, the HID pass is not skipped and every pad is listed by its IOHID name with no battery; the fallback is deliberate, but it means no percentage appears.
+- **On macOS the framework's start-up cost is paid only when it can pay off.** Measured with `--stat` on `-s Gamepad`, no controller attached: 0.3 ms with nothing hoisted, 8.3 ms for a bare `GCController.controllers` read, 14.3 ms once a single `CFRunLoopRunInMode()` turn follows it.
+The read is what connects to `gamecontrollerd` and the turn is what carries the request, so both are needed before the list is usable.
+The gate costs 0.3 ms warm and does *not* start the framework, which is what makes it safe to ask first.
-- **On macOS the battery is always unknown.** `gamepad_apple.c` never touches the field, so macOS lines are always name-only.
+- **On macOS the battery is rounded, and `batteryLevel` cannot distinguish "unknown" from "drained".**
+  The value is `lroundf(batteryLevel * 100)` clamped to `0..100`.
+A wired pad has no `GCDeviceBattery` object at all and a pad that reports `0.0` looks the same, so both end up as the module's `0` — "unknown" — and the number is hidden rather than printed as `0%`.
-- **On macOS the device order is not stable.** The devices come from a `CFSet` (`IOHIDManagerCopyDevices()` and `CFSetApplyFunction()`), which has no defined order, so with two controllers attached the lines — and the `Gamepad 1` / `Gamepad 2` numbers — can swap between runs.
+- **On macOS the device order is not stable.** The GameController entries come first, in the framework's own order, but the HID entries come from a set (`IOHIDManagerCopyDevices()`), which has no defined order, so with two controllers attached the lines — and the `Gamepad 1` / `Gamepad 2` numbers — can swap between runs.
 Linux and Windows enumerate in a stable OS order.
 - **On FreeBSD the same controller can be listed twice.** The report descriptor is walked and an entry is appended for *every* matching top-level usage (page 1, usage 1, 4 or 5) without a duplicate check or a `break`, so a device that advertises two of those usages produces two